Face numbers of uniform triangulations of simplicial complexes: Applications

 This process defines a triangulation $\sd_{r,s}(\Delta)$ of $\Delta$ which reduces to $\sd(\Delta)$ for $s=1$ and $r=2$, and to $\esd_r(\Delta)$ when $s$ is at least as large as the dimension of $\Delta$.
 As verified in Example~\ref{ex:esdr}, assumption (ii) of Theorem~\ref{thm:mainBB} is satisfied for $m \le s$.
 Moreover, it is trivially satisfied for $m > s$, since then $h_\fF(\sigma_m, x) - h_\fF(\partial\sigma_m, x) = 0$ (the operation of coning for simplicial complexes leaves the $h$-polynomial invariant).
 A straightforward induction on $n$ then shows that all conclusions in the statement of Theorem~\ref{thm:mainBB} hold.
 It would be interesting to interpret combinatorially the coefficients $p_\fF(n,k,j)$ for this example.

 \end{example}

 For the $r$-colored barycentric subdivision (in particular, for the interval triangulation), the conclusion (a) of Theorem~\ref{thm:mainBB} can be deduced from known results.
-It would still be interesting to decide whether assumption (ii) of the theorem is valid in this case. \begin{proposition} Let $r$ be any positive integer and $\fF$ be the $f$-triangle of infinite size for the $r$-colored barycentric subdivision.
+It would still be interesting to decide whether assumption (ii) of the theorem is valid in this case; this question will be answered in a forthcoming paper. \begin{proposition} Let $r$ be any positive integer and $\fF$ be the $f$-triangle of infinite size for the $r$-colored barycentric subdivision.
 Then, the polynomial $\dD_{\fF,n}(h(x))$ is real-rooted for every $h(x) \in \RR_n[x]$ with nonnegative coefficients.

 In particular, the $h$-polynomial of the $r$-colored barycentric subdivision of $\Delta$ is real-rooted for every simplicial complex $\Delta$ with nonnegative $h$-vector. \end{proposition} \begin{proof} This is because, by \cite[Theorem~3.1]{BW08}, barycentric subdivision transforms any $h$-polynomial with nonnegative coefficients to one with only real nonpositive roots and $r$-fold edgewise subdivision (for instance, by \cite[Theorem~4.5.6]{Bre89} or \cite[Corollary~3.4]{Zh20}) transforms any $h$-polynomial with only real nonpositive roots to one with the same property. \end{proof}